modflowpy/xattree/docs/md/rules.md

 **Note**: `xattree` tries to follow the `xarray` [data model](https://docs.xarray.dev/en/latest/user-guide/terminology.html) and its conventions.
 Notable among these is the fact that a dimension may not live separately from a coordinate or data array.
 Thus a solitary `dim()` indicates a dimension coordinate, and you get an eponymous coordinate array in the `DataTree`.
 You may rename the generated coordinate array by providing a new name to the `coord` argument, or you may disable the coordinate entirely by setting `coord=False`.

+### Conversion and validation

+Like `attrs`, `xattree` supports automatic conversion of field values using the `converter` parameter, and field validation using the `validator` parameter.
+This can be useful for mapping values from a format convenient for user input to a more canonical type, e.g. converting "sparse" list input into an array.

+**Note**: array conversion and validation runs *after* the [`attrs` initialization procedure](https://www.attrs.org/en/stable/init.html#order-of-execution) is complete.
+All other conversions/validations are piped through the `attrs` mechanisms.
+Provided you use an `attrs.Converter` with `takes_self=True`, this gives your array conversion functions access to the instance `__dict__` and everything sent to it through `__init__` method arguments, including explicit dimensions and/or parent components whose dimensions the given component may inherit.

 ## Define your object model

 Besides applying the decorators as described above, develop your `attrs`-based object model as you otherwise would.